 I’ve often mentioned how our council seat continues to be co-opted by Downtown special interests instead of grassroots neighborhood advocates, and I don’t think the case could be any clearer given the choice before you tonight.

 More than anyone in this space, I know what it takes to run a primary and a general election campaign in D6.
 I’ve done it before.
-You know how close we came four years ago.
+You know how close we came to success four years ago in our race against Republican Chris Cate.

 The reason I’m running for this seat is because my neighbors have asked me to represent them.